sghpjuikit/player/README.md

 JavaFX based audio player application.
 Aims:
-- customizability - allow user use the application how he wants, lots of settngs, skins, etc
+- customizability - allow user use the application how he wants, lots of settings, skins, etc.
 - modular user interface - ability to 'make your own gui'
-- support fancy features like: rating in tag, time comments, big covers, advanced & intuitive library management
+- support fancy features like: rating in tag, time comments, big images, advanced & intuitive library management
-- song independence from library (you can freely move files, rename them and never lose any metadata information)
+- no library dependence(moving & renaming files will not result in loss of any information)
-- usability - efficient workflow and no repetitive tasks
+- usability - efficient gui & workflow
-- responsive - no waiting for tasks, no modal dialogs
+- responsive - fast and responsive gui, no modal dialogs, etc.
+- sexy

 ## Features